klarna/klarna-on-demand-android/doc/integration.md

 }
 ```

+Note that we identified that it is the preferences activity which ended by using the previously introduced `PREFERENCES_REQUEST_CODE` constant.

-We should stress that in case of an error, you are strongly encouraged to notify the user as most errors are unrecoverable and require the preferences view to be reopened.
+We strongly encourage you to notify the user in case of an error, as most errors are unrecoverable and require the preferences view to be reopened.